Loading [MathJax]/extensions/TeX/newcommand.js

 Real World: Parallel Lines In The Coordiante Plane

-This page titled 3.9: Parallel Lines in the Coordinate Plane is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.9: Parallel Lines in the Coordinate Plane is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 CK-12 Foundation